gijit/gi/README.md

 * use Go as a calculator.
 Just start the line with '='.

-* structs, interfaces, defer are all available.
+* structs, interfaces, pointers, defer are all available.

 * current limitation: no `go`/`select`/`chan` implementation.